 and you did not mourn.'

 For John came neither eating nor drinking, and they say, 'He has a demon.'
-The Son of Man came eating and drinking, and they say, 'Here is a glutton and a drunkard, a friend of tax collectors and "sinners." ' But wisdom is proved right by her actions."
+The Son of Man came eating and drinking, and they say, 'Here is a glutton and a drunkard, a friend of tax collectors and "sinners." ' But wisdom is proved right by her actions."and you did not dance;

 I love how Jesus just gets right to the heart of things.
 The pharisees (of both then and now) keep a checklist of rules -things we do and things we don't do.
 Emotions don't play a big part in rule keeping.
 Relationship doesn't play a big part in rule keeping.
 And anyone who steps a little to the right or to the left of the rules is judged harshly.